wcsng/wcsng/README.md

 # WCSNG UCSD Group Webpage

+### Updates

+#### July 21
+1. Fix research and publication pages.
+It looks asthetically better now.
+Some links are fixed.
+Added paper pdf from the server.
+2. Update news- ECCV paper, mmNets paper, and Blubble
+3. Team members- alumni page, New SRIP students

+### Document
 Note: one time change in `_config.yml`, when you want to host the webpage at `wcsng.github.io/wcsng`.
 ```
 baseurl: "/wcsng"